What do I get for my monthly patient support fee?

-A. Good question.
-Access to a renowned specialist Testosterone Doctor who has worked in this field for 30 years, who regularly attends British, European and World meetings ensuring you get the best medical advice, with up to the minute information and care from someone who can immediately implement new treatments, thinking and medication.
+Good question.
+Access to renowned specialist Testosterone Doctors who have worked for many years in this field and who regularly attend British, European and World meetings, ensuring you get the best medical advice with up to the minute information and care from a Doctor who can immediately implement new treatments, thinking and medication.

 To access this discount all you need to do is follow this link:

 medichecks and enter the code LEGER10 when prompted.

 Effective from 1st July 2022 the initial consultation is £220 and this would be a video consultation over Teams, Zoom or WhatsApp and for reviews a telephone appointment

 What does my first Consultation involve?